echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Scope, objectives and limits of this document

+This document considers the implications of ECH for private, edge and public networks using the examples of education establishments, enterprises and public operators.
+It addresses the limitations of {{RFC8744}}
+by providing more information about the issues posed by the introduction of ECH due to the loss of visibility of SNI data on private networks building on the report from a roundtable discussion {{ECH_Roundtable}}.

-The objective of this document is to list and describe the various operational impacts of ECH and not to consider solutions to this problem nor to question the development of the ECH proposal.
+The objective of this document is to detail the various operational impacts of ECH.
+It will focus specifically on the impact of encrypting the SNI data by ECH, but it should be noted that other elements in the client hello may also be relevant for some on-path security methods.

-The operational impacts maybe of different nature: network security, network management, content filtering, etc.

-This document considers the implications of ECH for private network operators including enterprises and education establishments.
-The data encapsulated by ECH is of legitimate interest to on-path security actors including those providing inline malware detection, firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc.
+The data encapsulated by ECH is of legitimate interest to on-path security actors including those providing inline malware detection, firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc. Beyond network security, there are various operational impacts of different types e.g. network management, content filtering, etc.

-(editorial note we have 2 clauses that are similar that needs streamlining, second one taken from the paragraph about encrypting the SNI.
-Need a better articulation between Introduction and the SNI section below)

-This document will focus specifically on the impact of encrypting the SNI data by ECH on public and private networks, but it should be noted that other elements in the client hello may also be relevant for some on-path security methods.

-This document is intended to address the above limitations of {{RFC8744}}
-by providing more information about the issues posed by the introduction of ECH due to the loss of visibility of SNI data on private networks.
-To do so it considers the situation within schools, enterprises and public service providers, building on information previously documented in a report from a roundtable discussion {{ECH_Roundtable}} in places.
+Whilst this document identifies operational issues, it does not consider solutions nor question the development of the ECH proposal itself.

 # General considerations about the encryption of the Client Hello